ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

     , guard x
     = e2

-  -- nested or patterns
+  -- nested Or patterns
   case e1 of
     (((T1 ; T2) ; T3) ; T4) -> e2

 The new production doesn't add any ambiguities because of the mandatory parentheses, just like for tuples.

-NB: The new grammar allows or patterns which bind variables.
+NB: The new grammar allows Or patterns which bind variables.
 These will however be rejected in `2.2`_.

 .. _2.2:

-Static semantics of or pattern matching
+Static semantics of Or pattern matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Or patterns which bind variables are rejected in the renamer.

-We give the static semantics in terms of pattern types.
+We give the static semantics in terms of *pattern types*.

 A pattern type, as defined `here <https://mpickering.github.io/pattern-synonyms-extended.pdf>`__ (chapter 6), has the form ``req => prov => arg_1 -> ... -> arg_k -> res``, where ``req`` denotes required constraints and ``prov`` denotes provided constraints.